garetht/SublimeTemplater/README.markdown

   ]
 ```

-Now you can use `ctrl+shift+.` to create and toggle between ERB tags.
-NOTE: On a Mac use the command key for the ctrl key.
+Now you can use `ctrl+shift+.` to create and toggle between templates of a certain syntax.

 ## Update To Latest Version